SysKitTeam/docs-point/microsoft365-inventory/microsoft-teams-and-groups.md

 # Microsoft Teams and Groups Overview

-The Microsoft Teams & Groups Overview provides **insight into the properties and metadata relating to the Microsoft Teams & Groups in your environment** such as the number of members, owners, and guests in a specific Team or Group.
+The Microsoft Teams & Groups Overview provides **insight into the properties and metadata relating to the Microsoft Teams & Groups in your environment**, such as the number of members, owners, and guests in a specific Team or Group.

 ## Generate Overview